Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 To begin with, this may just mean different areas of a single city.
 However, longer term you should be looking to grow your portfolio over different areas of the country (and to go a step further, buying in different countries, too!).

 It’s not uncommon for one area to experience a downturn if a major local employer closes or moves from the area or if a lack of investment causes an increase in crime.
-For that reason, buying properties in different areas is very much recommended.
+For that reason, buying in different areas is very much recommended.

 5) Buy Different Types Of Property